Boyan-MILANOV/ropium/README.md

 - **Nice Command Line Interface** : Enjoy a nice and smooth CLI with easy-to-use commands
 - **Semantic gadget search** : Find your gadgets quickly by only specifying the desired semantics
 - **Gadget chaining engine** : No suitable single gadget ?
 ROPGenerator will build ROP chains for you
+- **Fully automated exploit building** : ROPGenerator can build entire exploits... all by itself !

 Installation
 ============